Bullying Prevention Plan

 Data from our most recent climate survey indicated that:

-49% of students in grade 9-12 feel somewhat safe, and 43% feel very safe at school.
+86% of students in grades 9-12 feel very safe at school.

-24% of students in grades 9-12 identified that they have been bullied a few times, 5% reported being bullied often, and 0% reported being bullied almost every day.
+25% of students in grades 9-12 identified that they have been bullied a few times at school over the last year.

-35% of students in grades 9-12 indicated that they told an adult about bullying that had occurred.
+N/A% of students in grades 9-12 indicated that they told an adult about bullying that had occured.

 Training Strategies for Staff and Members of the School Community